The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 When Amaryllis flowers bloom, the plants can become top-heavy.
 If you want to keep the plant from getting knocked over easily, use a larger pot.

-Whether you plant indoors or outdoors, the bulbs should be placed with the pointed end facing upward.
+The bulbs should be placed with the pointed end facing upward whether you plant indoors or outdoors.
 The soil should be a mixture of regular potting soil and sand.

 Amaryllis Flowers and Fragrance

-Amaryllis typically bloom in the winter, when the plant is grown indoors it may reach up to six inches in diameter.
+Amaryllis typically blooms in the winter; when the plant is grown indoors, it may reach up to six inches in diameter.

 The flowers emerge from the tops of the stems, with each stem producing several flowers.
 They come in a wide range of shades, from white to deep red.